 Developer Mode is a feature in Scenarios that can be toggled on to view additional information.
-Developer Mode does not change what Elody does, it just allows you to view information that is normally kept hidden because it is relevant for developers who want to understand and/or improve Elody.
+Developer Mode does not change what Elody does, it just allows you to view information that is normally kept hidden.
+It is relevant for developers who want to contribute to Elody.
 It is also helpful for non-developers who are curious about what is going on in the background.

 To enter or exit Developer Mode, click the button 'Enter Developer Mode' / 'Exit Developer Mode' on the left side of an active Scenario.